 Scalability is an important function when looking to invest in new products.
 With legacy radios inevitable, the DRG100 digital radio gateway provides an interface to connect disparate radios over your IP network.

 While the DRG100 started as a digital radio solution, after consulting with customers Omnitronics increased functionality and scalability by adding an analog mode.
 The upgraded unit can connect with legacy analog radios, allowing you to easily and effectively migrate to a digital network.

-Rather than wholesale change, the DRG100 allows you to make the transition to digital in stages, without losing connectivity and functionality.
+Rather than wholesale change, with the DRG100 you can transition to digital in stages, without losing connectivity and functionality.

 As a company grows and expands its fleet of devices, radio equipment tends to consist of a number of different devices.
 Adding new users to the network or replacing damaged equipment can lead to a varied cache of radios from a range of manufacturers.